-- Total research and development expenditures compared to prior year (MODIFIED) [VP for Research] - Number of proposals developed with the assistance of Research and Sponsored Programs staff and grant writing contractors compared to prior year [VP for Research] - Utilization of LEAP High Performance Computing (HPC) cluster compared to prior year (MODIFIED) [Technology Resources] - Number of people conducting research at Texas State compared to prior year (NEW) [Provost/Deans] - Number and square footage of completed capital projects resulting in square footage additions coded as "Research" (MODIFIED) [Facilities] - Number of research-specific Environmental, Health, Safety, Risk and Emergency Management training courses taught compared to prior year (including attendance) (explain changes) (MODIFIED) [Environmental, Health, Safety, Risk and Emergency Management] - Total value of eligible gifts submitted to the Texas Research Incentive Program (TRIP) for a match (NEW) [UA Business Operations]
+- Total research and development expenditures compared to prior year (MODIFIED) [VP for Research] - Number of proposals developed with the assistance of Research and Sponsored Programs staff and grant writing contractors compared to prior year [VP for Research] - Utilization of LEAP High Performance Computing (HPC) cluster compared to prior year (MODIFIED) [Technology Resources] - Number of people conducting research at Texas State compared to prior year (NEW) [Provost/Deans]

+HHP: All HHP tenure-line faculty participate in research, as do several non-tenure-line faculty.

+CLAS: CLAS has 30 research active faculty.
+With the addition of Dr. Shinhee Jeong, that number should be one higher than last year.

+COERO: In FY 2023 there were 40 unique COE faculty who submitted one or more external grant proposals as either PI or Co-PI, down compared to the previous year.

+C&I: In 2022-2023, we had two, new researchers in our department as we had two new tenure track faculty.

+- Number and square footage of completed capital projects resulting in square footage additions coded as "Research" (MODIFIED) [Facilities] - Number of research-specific Environmental, Health, Safety, Risk and Emergency Management training courses taught compared to prior year (including attendance) (explain changes) (MODIFIED) [Environmental, Health, Safety, Risk and Emergency Management]
-A total of \$1,430,301 eligible gifts were submitted to TRIP for a match.

-Total value of TRIP matching funds received by Texas State (NEW) [UA Business Operations]

-A total of \$20,937,633 in TRIP matching funds were received by Texas State.

-Number of research professional staff compared to prior year (NEW) [VP for Research]

-- 3.5 Foster a university-wide culture that promotes, rewards, and celebrates interdisciplinary research, scholarship, creative activity, innovation, and community engagement. - Number of applications for Multidisciplinary Internal Research Grants (MIRG) compared to prior year [VP for Research]

-4. PROVIDE THE NECESSARY SERVICES, RESOURCES, AND INFRASTRUCTURE TO SUPPORT THE UNIVERSITY'S STRATEGIC DIRECTION.

-- 4.1 Offer competitive salaries to attract and retain highly qualified faculty and staff. - Median salary levels for each faculty rank including professor, associate professor, assistant professor, and lecturer [Institutional Research]
+- Total value of eligible gifts submitted to the Texas Research Incentive Program (TRIP) for a match (NEW) [UA Business Operations] - Total value of TRIP matching funds received by Texas State (NEW) [UA Business Operations] - Number of research professional staff compared to prior year (NEW) [VP for Research/Human Resources] - 3.5 Foster a university-wide culture that promotes, rewards, and celebrates interdisciplinary research, scholarship, creative activity, innovation, and community engagement. - Number of applications for Multidisciplinary Internal Research Grants (MIRG) compared to prior year [VP for Research] - 4.
+PROVIDE THE NECESSARY SERVICES, RESOURCES, AND INFRASTRUCTURE TO SUPPORT THE UNIVERSITY'S STRATEGIC DIRECTION. - 4.1 Offer competitive salaries to attract and retain highly qualified faculty and staff. - Median salary levels for each faculty rank including professor, associate professor, assistant professor, and lecturer [Institutional Research]